Abhisheik27/Real-Time-Stock-Market-Data-Project/README.md

 # Kafka Stock Market Simulation

-This project is a data engineering simulation of real-time stock market data using Kafka.
-It consists of a Producer that streams stock market data into Kafka and a Consumer that reads the data and stores it into AWS S3.
+This project simulates real-time stock market data streaming using Kafka.
+It features a Producer that streams stock market data from a CSV file into a Kafka topic, and a Consumer that reads the data from Kafka and stores it in an AWS S3 bucket for persistent storage.

 ## Project Structure